zhangming4153/zhangming4153.github.io/index.md

 ## About Me

-I am a first-year Master student at Renmin University of China.
+I am a first-year Master student at **Renmin University of China**.
 I previously earned a Bachelor's degree in Financial Mathematics at Shandong University, and spent three years as a private math/economics instructor in Zhejiang.
-My current research interests are **Temperal Point Process, Bayesian Statistics**.
+My current research interests are **Temperal Point Process, AI for Cities**.
 I am also interested in non-fiction writing, endurance sports, and fieldwork.
 Here is my [[CV]](assets/CV_MingZhang_en.pdf)[[简历]](assets/CV_MingZhang_zh.pdf).

 ## Research Progress